dflex-js/dflex/packages/dnd/README.md

 You can see full React example in [playgrounds](https://github.com/jalal246/dflex/tree/master/playgrounds/dflex-react-dnd).
-Contributors feel free to apply PR for another frameworks.
+Contributors feel free to apply PR for another frameworks and more examples.

 ## Test